Jeep Cherokee XJ Build – Project Clarence

 • Issue: My non-mechanic understanding is that the low pinion differential design is an inherently weaker ring & pinion setup.
 Cherokees from the 90s had high pinion (HP) Dana 30 front axles – my 2001 had a low pinion.
 The rumor is that Jeep knew the Cherokee XJ model was being discontinued and were putting low pinion Dana 30s under Cherokees around 2000/2001 because… reasons.

-• Solution: With my goal of running 35″ tires, but not wanting to swap to a larger axle, building a HP Dana 30 seemed like the direction to go with a few strength enhancements.
+• Solution: With my goal of running 35″ tires, but not wanting to swap to a larger axle, building a HP Dana 30 seemed like the direction to go with a few strength enhancements… okay, I maxed out the upgrades to this axle.
+See below.

 • Dana 30 Over Axle Truss + HD Lower Control Arm Mounts